thebadmonkeydev/thebadmonkeydev.github.io/_posts/2016-10-08-assembled-brands.md

 start:   02/2016
 finish:  present
 achievements:
-  - Developed multi-partner retail platform API to service 3 initial client applications and 5 partner boutiques
+  - Developed multi-partner retail platform API to service more than $100k in quarterly revenue
-  - Rebuilt internal inventory processing to provide real-time integration with multiple services providers
+  - Rebuilt internal inventory processing to provide real-time integration with Brightpearl, Stripe, and Shopify
+  - Engineered an API solution to manage the movement of over 75k pieces of inventory

 published: true
 ---